-The Eastern School Master's in Acupuncture and Certificate in Acupuncture programs are 2700 and 2500 hours in length respectfully.
+The Eastern School Master's in Acupuncture program is 2700 hours in length.
 A commitment of as little as three years is required to complete your qualifications.
 The program is designed to meet the needs of working adults.
 Classes meet one afternoon/evening per week and on weekends, both Saturday and Sunday.

 The design of the program is to provide the highest standard of acupuncture education.
 In addition, the training also provides an educational foundation in the western biosciences, which will assist the acupuncturist as a healthcare professional

 The Eastern School's unique curriculum is organized thematically.
 Modern research has shown that adult learners absorb information best through hands-on learning activities.
 Thus, what students learn in theory classes is reinforced in clinical work.
 This creates links that aid students in retaining theoretical knowledge and in understanding its practical application.